kpanic/pollicino/README.md

 These are just the first two entries, I truncated the rest of the response for brevity.
 By default the results returned are 10.

-Note that you should see from the browser a drop down with matching results from OpenStreetMap or the Google Maps API if the address has been not found in the storage.